Frequently Asked Questions

 What rights do I have as a client?

 Counseling is voluntary and you have the right to refuse counseling or to leave at any time.
 You may ask to change counselors at any time.
 Your counselor will be happy to discuss with you his or her theoretical or therapeutic orientation and the proposed treatment within our brief counseling model, including any risks, requirements, or expectations that might exist.
 You have the right to receive care which is nondiscriminatory.
 You have the right to confidentiality.

 We keep a record of the services we provide you.
-You may ask to see and copy that record.
+You may ask to see and receive a copy of that record.
 You also may ask us to correct that record if you find it to be in error.
-We will not disclose your record to others unless you direct us to do so, or unless the law authorizes or compels us to do so.
+We will not disclose your record to others unless you direct us to do so, or unless the law authorizes or compels us to do so (see below).
 You may see your record or get more information about it by asking your counselor or the Director.

 We are accountable for our work with you.
 If you have concerns about your counselor or the course of counseling, we encourage you to discuss them first with your counselor.
 You also may talk about them with the Director of the Counseling Center, the Assistant Vice-President or Vice-President of the Division of Enrollment and Student Affairs.
 You may contact the licensing board of the state, the Department of Health, or the ethics boards of any of a variety of professional organizations such as the American Psychological Association or the American Counseling Association.

 Is my information confidential?
 Is it ever shared or released to others?